andstatus/game2048/README.md

 <img alt="Main screen of Game2048" src="doc/screenshots/game2048.png" height="400" />
 </p>

+## Additional features of Game2048 that are not present in the original game

+* Unlimited Undo and Redo.

 # How to run the project

 The implementation uses the [KorGe template project](https://github.com/korlibs/korge-hello-world#readme).